EU urban-rural divide not bridged by cohesion policy, report finds

 "We need to pay more special attention [to rural areas] in light of the political problems that we are facing," said Andrés Rodríguez-Pose, a member of the expert group that drafted the report.
 "We have reached a point in which we cannot be politically neutral".

 Today, 75 million EU citizens live in a region where growth has been close to zero for more than 20 years.
 And a further 60 million people live in regions where per capita GDP is lower than it was in 2000.
-That is nearly one-third of the EU population living in places that have fallen behind in the past decades.
+That is nearly one-third of the EU population living in places that have slowly fallen behind in the last two decades.

 For people in places experiencing long-term economic decline, this means seeing jobs disappear, talented people leave, public services cut or supermarkets and bank branches disappear because they are no longer profitable, the report notes.